tvachkov/vue/sfcasts/ep1/page-service.md

 The point is: the way we get `currentCategoryId` could change.
 And if we have `window.currentCategoryId` sprinkled around our code everywhere, it's... not ideal.
 No problem!
-Let's isolate our our global variable into a central spot.
+Let's isolate our global variable into a central spot.
 Enter JavaScript services!

 ## JavaScript Services